campossalex/CRDBDiscoveryDay/performance_challenge.md

   Joseph Johnson      |     6
 ```

 Copy any `name` column value, that be used in the following queries.
+Suggestion: pick the user with the highest cardinality.
 Now it is time to run and optimize some workloads.

 2. Optimize following Workload A.